 have an intended purpose but may also have unintended or realized purposes.
 We intend to cover the

 broader notion of products with multiple purposes instead of just focusing on products with more than

+one functionality.
 There is an abundance of multipurpose products in the consumer market.
 Many of them are highly

 successful such as the Swiss Army Knife; but, there are several of them that are big failures in the market.

 Many of such failures are primarily caused by their poor design – often, the design of these products do

 not take customer preferences into account.
 This raises interesting questions about the gathering of

 customer preferences that may lead to the success or failure of such products in the market and warrants